THE DISTRIBUTION OF HOMETOWNS OF WISCONSIN’S MIA:

 1,500 of the 82,000 MIA American service members hail from the state of Wisconsin: approximately 1,300 were lost during WWII, over 160 were lost in the Korean War, 26 are missing from the Vietnam War, and one service member is missing as the result of other Cold War-era operations.

-As illustrated on the map below, Wisconsin’s MIA service members came from every corner within the state’s boundaries—rural, suburban, and urban alike.
+As illustrated on the map above, Wisconsin’s MIA service members came from every corner within the state’s boundaries—rural, suburban, and urban alike.

 To understand the different types of cases the UW MIA RIP team studies, take a closer look at some of the stories of the Wisconsinite MIA: